top of page

 Your business does not have unlimited resources.
 How you spend your money, time, and resources today will determine your business capabilities and profits tomorrow.
 Business authors like Jim Collins and Patrick Lencioni have documented the risk of business leaders not allocating sufficient time for planning.
 The adage, measure twice, cut once is especially true in business.
 Defining where you want to be in 5 years will increase your likelihood of reaching your goal.

-How to Build a 5-year plan:
+How to Build a 5-Year Plan:

 • Consider the impact that you want your business to make.
 What kind of legacy do you want to leave behind?
 What problems are you trying to solve for your customers?
 Answering these questions will help you to clarify what milestones you will need to accomplish over the next 5 years to achieve your goals.

 • Consider what people, resources, systems, and processes you need to reach your goals.
 Do you have the right team in place?
 Do you have the right technology?
 Do you have the right processes in place to support your growth?
 If not, what steps do you want to take to improve the infrastructure of your business?
 The organization you have today does not have to be the same as the one you have tomorrow.
-Being intentional about the changes you want to make will help you build for a better tomorrow.
+Being intentional about the changes you want to make will help you build a better tomorrow.

 • Set financial targets and define the revenue streams that will help you achieve those targets.
 How much revenue do you need to generate to reach your goals?
 What investments will you need to make to create more revenue?
 One of the hardest things for many business owners is accepting that financial progress is not a straight line.
 Frequently, you must invest in the short term to make more money in the long term.
 Being clear on your long-term goals will help you find the clarity necessary to invest in the people and capital you need today to reach your financial goals tomorrow.